 The game kicks off with a bunch of options and it instantly gave me a feeling of a “wannabe” ModNation game, that feeling changed after a few minutes with browsing and a race or two.
 The game has quite a few customization options for a non-full priced game and it feels like it’s filled to the brim with tracks, cups and there is even a platinum trophy too.

-Every character in the game has a special power/weapon and they actually make a difference to how you play. there is a stack of racers and pictured above is 3 of them.
+Every character in the game has a special power/weapon and they actually make a difference in how you play. there is a stack of racers and pictured above is 3 of them.
 They look a bit cheap and lifeless but in all honesty, I seriously felt no need for different character designs when deciding who to chose.

 Car selection, again lots of them to chose from albeit this time around it kind of doesn’t matter in the long run as you upgrade the cars with money you gather in-game which eventually leads to identical performances in the end.
-First few hours you play it might matter of course, I just picked a random one.
+First few hours you play it might matter, of course, I just picked a random one.

 The cars change as you upgrade them which is quite nice and unexpected for a game like this and also if you upgrade them too much then the car won’t go in every cup anymore.
 The bronze cup needs a bronze car and so on.